11 Nutritious Soups To Make For Healthy Lunches All Week

 Making a great soup starts with picking great ingredients.
 Luckily, this time of year the farmers markets are chock-full of vegetables that make great soups.
 Root vegetables, in particular, can be the perfect foundation for making the sort of filling, comforting, warming soups you might be craving this time of year.

 We love making a batch of soup at the start of the week for a quick and nutritious route to lunch even when we're short on time.
 Not only that, but if you ask us, soup gets better and better over the course of the week as the flavors and ingredients continue to come together.
-This list of recipes focuses on the comforting flavors of fall, with something for every diet and every taste preference.
+This list of recipes focuses on the comforting flavors of winter, with something for every diet and every taste preference.

 Fermented Garlic & Squash Soup